UDecan/pinboard-new/README.md

 <h1>Pinboard-new</h1>

-If your docker-compose version is less than 3, change the make file `docker compose` to `docker-compose`.
+If your docker-compose version is less than 3, change the make file in 5 line `docker compose` to `docker-compose`.

 1. make build
 2. make up